 Financial Support: Full support (stipend, tuition, fees and health insurance) is guaranteed to all PhD students for at least five years.
-First and second year students are supported by the institution, by a T32 training grant, or by individual fellowships.
-Students in their 3rd year and above are supported by their dissertation advisors, generally from research grants, or by individual fellowships.
+First-year students are supported by the institution or by individual fellowships.
+Students in their second year and above are supported by a T32 training grant, by their dissertation advisors through a research assistantship supported by research grants, or by individual fellowships or internships.
 In the event of a lapse in advisor funding, the institution (department or school) fills the gap in support.

 Statistics: In an effort to provide comprehensive information for all interested individuals, The Duke University Graduate School posts application data, admissions and matriculation data, demographics, time-to-degree, completion rates, and career outcomes for all PhD programs.